What Is a Duvet & How To Choose The Right Duvet Insert

 5. Cost

-What Is The Best Duvet Insert For Hot Sleepers?
+What Is the Best Duvet Insert for Hot Sleepers?

 The best duvet insert for hot sleepers is one filled with temperature-regulating stuffing.
-Down stuffed inserts with a high fill power and low fill weight can provide comfort without trapping too much heat.
+Down-stuffed inserts with a high fill power and low fill weight can provide comfort without trapping too much heat.

 Purple’s TempBalance™ Duvet is the perfect duvet insert for hot sleepers.
-Our easy-to-use Soft-touch Velcro makes cleaning your duvet cover a breeze, and our down alternative gives you all the warm, cozy benefits of down without pokey feathers.
+Our easy-to-use soft-touch Velcro makes cleaning your duvet cover a breeze, and our down alternative gives you all the warm, cozy benefits of down without pokey feathers.